 I have also eaten some halloumi and here’s the thing, I was obsessing over it for so long and then I ate it, enjoyed it and haven’t thought about it since.
 Which for me says a lot about the way I want things to be going forward.

 I will still be eating mainly plant-based but I don’t want to be a vegan anymore.
 I now disagree with the high & mighty attitude so many vegans have, I even did myself at one point as my sister was happy to point out to me!
 I don’t think it’s helpful to judge other people or make out like your way is the only way because if you dig a bit deeper what you will see now is lots of people making changes to the amount of meat and animal products they consume.
 And actually you don’t need to do it 100% to make a difference and for some people if that means they will keep up the changes long-term then that’s going to be far more effective then people going into it too strictly only to then give it up completely.

 I think we all like labels sometimes, it makes us feel part of something, like we belong, like we’ve found our people and that can be a really good thing but I also think it can go too far.
 I have always tried to be open-minded about other people’s decisions in life and I feel like whilst being vegan I lost that which I didn’t like.

-I know not everyone will agree and I know I will lose followers over this and that’s completely fine, I would have done the same not that long ago.
+I know not everyone will agree and I know I will lose followers over this and that’s completely fine, I would have done the same thing not that long ago.
 I think I un-followed people for even mentioning the word meat at one point which I’m pretty embarrassed about now.

 In regards to this blog, I guess it will just take a slightly different direction.
-More of a lifestyle blog, I would love to start blogging about my fitness journey too as I hope it will inspire people, especially though who hate exercise like I once did!
+More of a lifestyle blog, I would love to start blogging about my fitness journey too as I hope it will inspire people, especially those who hate exercise like I once did!

 If you made it to the end of this very long post then well done!
 I would love to hear your thoughts, although please keep them respectful.